 As was said before, the development of a product within the Agile lifecycle happens during the construction phase.

 A Scrum master teaches team members to be self-manageable and self-sufficient.
-Also, he or she dentifies and removes barriers that restrict the team’s progress.
+Also, he or she identifies and removes barriers that restrict the team’s progress.
 To do so, a Scrum master ensures that all of the events are productive, positive, and follow the schedule.
 While managing Agile iterations, a Scrum master keeps in close communication with a Product Owner.
 Together they define the Product goal, decide which items from the Product Backlog to choose, and organize the collaboration with the stakeholders.

 What are the aspects you should consider while hiring a Scrum master?
 First of all, check the candidate’s certification.
 The official Scrum training provides three levels of mastery.
-Also, inquire if a candidate has true faith in self-organization, values rhythm, and steady pace of a workflow.
+Also, inquire if a candidate has true faith in self-organization, values rhythm, and the steady pace of a workflow.
 While planning the interview, invite your current Product Owner to make sure that a candidate makes a perfect match with them.

 Why Do You Need Agile?